The category of propositional deductive systems: Coproduct, pushout and amalgamation in

 Last, with an abuse of notation, namely, identifying the languages with their sets of connectives, let

 $\sqcup$ denoting the disjoint union, so that $\cat M$ is now a fragment of $\lang$ too, and $\lang$ has no further overlapping with (the copies of) $\lang_1$ and $\lang_2$.

-From \cite[Corollary 4.3]{ruslu} we know that $\Sfm$ is the amalgamated coproduct of $\Sfa$ and $\Sfb$ w.r.t. the common subquantale $\wp\Sigma_{\cat M}$.
-In a more general setting, as the one considered in \cite[Section 6]{ruslu}, in which $\cat M$ is not exactly a common fragment of the $\lang_i$'s but has a translation to each of them, we cannot guarantee that the V-formation of quantales of substitutions can be amalgamated, because the category of quantales do not have the amalgamation property.
+From \cite[Corollary 4.3]{ruslu} we know that $\Sfm$ is the amalgamated coproduct of $\Sfa$ and $\Sfb$ with respect to the common subquantale $\wp\Sigma_{\cat M}$.
+In a more general setting, as the one considered in \cite[Section 6]{ruslu}, in which $\cat M$ is not exactly a common fragment of the $\lang_i$'s but has a translation to each of them, we cannot guarantee that the V-formation of quantales of substitutions can be amalgamated, because the category of quantales does not have the amalgamation property.
 In fact, we cannot even guarantee the existence of all pushouts in $\DS_0$.
 Therefore, the construction of \cite[Section 6]{ruslu} is useful in such a general setting and in any concrete situation in which one may not want to identify connectives of the initial languages.

 Corollary 4.3 of \cite{ruslu} and Theorem \ref{amalgth} provide the correct way to obtain the amalgamated coproduct in $\QM$ of the V-formation

 where $\iota_1$ and $\iota_2$ are the quantale embeddings induced by the inclusions of $\cat M$ in the other two languages.